jyee/katacoda-scenarios/chaos-workshop/step1.md

 datadog-agent   1         1         1       1            1           <none>          23s
 ```

-Also verify that the daemonset pods are running:
+Verify that the daemonset pods are running:

 `kubectl get pod`{{execute HOST1}}